-Insurance Coverage Requirements 3.9.7 for Subcontractors.
-Contractor shall ensure any and all Subcontractors performing services under this Contract insurance meet requirements of this Contract by either Contractor providing evidence to the CA of insurance covering the activities of Subcontractors.
-Contractor providing or evidence to the CA submitted by Subcontractors evidencing that Subcontractors maintain the required insurance coverage.
+3.9.7 Insurance Coverage Requirements for Subcontractors.
+Contractor shall ensure any and all Subcontractors performing services under this Contract meet insurance requirements of this Contract by either Contractor providing evidence to the CA of activities of insurance covering the Subcontractors.
+Contractor providing OF evidence to the CA submitted by Subcontractors evidencing that Subcontractors maintain the required insurance coverage.
 The County retains the right to obtain copies of evidence of Subcontractor insurance coverage at any time.